-Born and raised in Seattle, Belle Nishioka earned her Master of Arts degree in Psychology from Antioch University, Seattle, and her Bachelor of Arts degree in International Affairs/Japanese Language from the University of Puget Sound.
+Born and raised in Seattle, Belle Nishioka earned her Master of Arts degree in clinical psychology from Antioch University, Seattle, and her Bachelor of Arts degree in international affairs/Japanese Language from the University of Puget Sound.
 She is thrilled to be able to pursue her passion of supporting students in their pursuit of their academic and professional dreams.
-She worked as a psychotherapist for nine years with children, adults, couples, and families in mental health agencies prior to becoming a counselor in community colleges.
-She is also a state credentialed African-American, Asian/Pacific Islander and Child Mental Health Specialist and consultant, and has experience supporting clients around issues such as depression, anxiety, relationship difficulties, career decisions and transitions, cultural adjustments, and self-esteem.
+She worked as a psychotherapist for nine years with children, adults, couples, and families in mental health agencies prior to becoming a counselor in community colleges in 2007.
+She is also a state credentialed African-American, Asian/Pacific Islander and Child Mental Health Specialist and consultant, and is committed to providing socially-just and culturally responsive services.
+Belle has extensive experience supporting clients around issues such as anxiety, depression, relationship difficulties, family issues, career decisions and transitions, cultural adjustments, and self-esteem.
+She also has specialized experience and skills working with people who are clairvoyant/psychic, energy-sensitive, and/or empaths.
 Before coming to Bellevue College, she worked for three years at Everett Community College as a TRiO counselor (TRiO is a program that supports first-generation, low-income students and students with disabilities), and then at Shoreline and Edmonds Community College as a counselor.
-She also teaches Human Development classes, such as Stress Management, Motivation and Empowerment, and Learning Strategies for Student Success.
-Belle views the counseling experience as a collaborative and supportive journey and uses a variety of short-term approaches, depending on the student’s unique circumstances, to help the student achieve their goals.
-Belle loves to hike; swim laps in lakes on hot summer days; travel and explore new places and cultures (she lived abroad in both China and Japan), and she deeply appreciates a sunny day in Seattle!
+She also teaches Human Development classes, including Stress Management.
+Belle views the counseling experience as a collaborative and supportive journey and uses a variety of short-term approaches, depending on the student’s unique circumstances and background, to help the student achieve their goals.
+Belle loves to hike; swim laps in lakes on hot summer days; travel and explore new places and cultures (she lived abroad in both China and Japan), and she deeply appreciates a sunny day in the Pacific Northwest!